 The Board of Directors of the SICAV is responsible for managing the assets of each of the sub-funds of the SICAV.
-The SICAV may appoint a management company.

-The Board of Directors and the management company may carry out all the management and administration activities on behalf of the SICAV, including purchasing, selling, subscribing and exchanging transferable securities and exercising all rights directly or indirectly attached to the assets of the SICAV.
+It may perform any management or administration duties on behalf of the SICAV, notably the purchase, sale, subscription or exchange of any transferable securities, and exercise any rights directly or indirectly attached to the assets of the SICAV.